 - When you’re done, you can serve it as is, or throw it in the blender to make a silky smooth soup.

 And that’s it.
 It’s seriously that simple.
-And again, you can use ANY Plant Paradox-friendly vegetable out there!
+And again, you can use ANY friendly vegetable out there!

 And here are some EXTRA (tasty) TIPS: